Jimmy Corrigan, the Smartest Kid on Earth: Family Guy similarities

 Several commentators, including Ware himself, have noted similarities between Seth MacFarlane's Stewie Griffin character from the animated series Family Guy (which debuted after the strip) and Jimmy Corrigan.
 Ware has remarked, "[The similarities are] a little too coincidental to be simply, well, coincidental."
 He further stated, "I don't want a book of seven years' worth of my stuff to become available and then be accused of being a rip-off of Family Guy."
 20th Century Fox insists that Stewie is an entirely original character.
-In a 2003 interview, Seth MacFarlane claimed that he had never seen the comic strip before, describing the similarities as being "pretty shocking" and added that he understood how Ware had reached that conclusion."
+In a 2003 interview, Seth MacFarlane claimed that he had never seen the comic strip before, describing the similarities as being "pretty shocking" and added that he "understood how [Ware] would reach that conclusion."